-- I am not allowed mobile phones in school unless agreed by the Headteacher. - I ask permission before using the internet. - I only use websites that an adult has told me are safe. - I do not search the internet for things that I know adults would not like me to look at. - I understand that I will not be allowed to use the internet if I break any E-Safety rules. - I will tell an adult if I see anything I am uncomfortable with - I will immediately close any web page I am not sure about. - I will only e-mail people an adult has approved. - I will only send e-mails or post messages that are polite and friendly. - I will never give out my name or any personal information or passwords. - I know that my teacher has a copy of my usernames and passwords in case I lose or forget them. - I am always myself and do not pretend to be anyone or anything I am not while online. - I will not use the internet in a way which may harm or cause upset to others. - I know that my teacher and the Internet Service Provider will check sites that I have visited. - I will never arrange to meet anyone in person through the internet. - I will not open e-mails sent by anyone I don't know. - I do not use Internet chat rooms. - I will not put or send pictures of myself on the internet
+- The internet is a useful tool for finding information and learning skills.
+It is important to use it safely and sensibly at all times. - I will ask permission before using the internet. - I will only use websites that an adult has told me are safe. - I will not search the internet for things that I know adults would not like me to look at. - I understand that I will not be allowed to use the internet if I break any E-Safety rules. - I will tell an adult if I see anything I am uncomfortable with. - I will immediately close any web page I am not sure about. - I will only e-mail people an adult has approved. - I will only send e-mails or post messages that are polite and friendly. - I will never give out my name or any personal information or passwords. - I know that my teacher has a copy of my usernames and passwords in case I lose or forget them. - I will not pretend to be anyone or anything I am not while online. - I will not use the internet in a way which may harm or cause upset to others. - I know that my teacher and the internet service provider will check sites that I have visited. - I will never arrange to meet anyone in person through the internet. - I will not open e-mails sent by anyone I don't know. - I will not use internet chat rooms or pop-ups. - I will not put or send pictures of myself on the internet. - I will not download images, software or apps from the internet. - If I misuse the internet, I may receive a sanction.